-Figure 17.2 illustrates this problem.
+Figure 17.4 illustrates this problem.
 Five vertices are shown, with edges and associated costs between each pair of edges.
-(For simplicity, we assume that the cost is the same in both directions, though this need not be the case.)
+(For simplicity Figure 17.4 shows an undirected graph, assuming that the cost is the same in both directions, though this need not be the case.)
 If the salesman visits the cities in the order ABCDEA, he will travel a total distance of 13.
 A better route would be ABDCEA, with cost 11.
 The best route for this particular graph would be ABEDCA, with cost 9.